 Classes dropped in a regular semester within the first three weeks will not be shown on the student's permanent record.
-For classes dropped beginning with the fourth week and prior to the end of the 14th week of a regular semester, a "W" grade will be recorded on the student's permanent record.
+For classes dropped beginning with the fourth week and prior to the end of the 14th week of a regular semester or 20% of the course for summer courses, a "W" grade will be recorded on the student's permanent record.
 Fee refund will be in accordance with the college practice.
 The student is advised to consult the college catalog and/or the office of Admissions and Records for all details of fee refunds.
 See full policy on grading: